Homology and cohomology via the partial group algebra: Projective and flat -modules

-Claim \ref{claim.induction.(6.9)} implies that (\ref{final}) holds for every finitely generated $B_0$-module precisely when (\ref{final}) holds for every cyclic $B_0$-module $N = B_0/I$.
+Using induction on the number of generators, Claim \ref{claim.induction.(6.9)} implies that (\ref{final}) holds for every finitely generated $B_0$-module precisely when (\ref{final}) holds for every cyclic $B_0$-module $N = B_0/I$.
 Consider the short exact sequence $0 \to I \to B_0 \to B_0/ I \to 0$ of $B_0$-modules and the corresponding long exact sequence in homology